One of the most common questions I hear is, how can I earn some extra money fast?

 Become A Maker.
 Making and selling custom products and craft items are starting to become a lucrative side business.
-With the sites like Etsy, eBay and Amazon its more accessible than ever to sell online and you don’t need to a web designer or SEO guru.
+With sites like Etsy, eBay, and Amazon, its more accessible than ever to sell online, and you don’t need to a web designer or SEO guru.

 Online, your options are endless: you could 3D print custom game pieces, knit dice bags, or use a Cricket machine to make custom apparel.
 You can even create and sell non-geeky items like baby outfits, buttons, or any craft imaginable; the options are limitless.